thxbb12/awesome-computing-resources/README.md

 * [OSTree][182] - OSTree is an upgrade system for Linux-based operating systems that performs atomic upgrades of complete filesystem trees
 * [modern-unix][188] - A collection of modern/faster/saner alternatives to common unix commands
 * [kerrisk talks][222] - Michael Kerrisk Linux/kernel conferences' talks
+* [zsync2][228] - zsync is designed for file distribution where only the new parts of the file are downloaded.

 ## Text editors
 * [Basic Markdown Syntax][84] - Basic Markdown Syntax